-A model is a description of a system's behavior.
-Behavior can be described in terms of input sequences, actions, conditions, output and flow of data from input to output.
-It should be practically understandable and can be reusable; shareable must have precise description of the system under test.
+Model-based testing is a software testing technique where the run time behavior of the software under test is checked against predictions made by a model.
+A model is a description of a system’s behavior.
+Behavior can be described in terms of input sequences, actions, conditions, output, and flow of data from input to output.
+It should be practically understandable and can be reusable; shareable must have a precise description of the system under test.

 - Data Flow

 Model-Based Testing describes how a system behaves in response to an action (determined by a model).
 Supply action, and see if the system responds as per the expectation.

 It is a lightweight formal method to validate a system.
 This testing can be applied to both hardware and software testing.

 The above model explains the simplified approach of writing poetry in notepad and possible actions related to each step.
 For each and every action (like starting, Entering a poem, Saving), Test Case can be generated, and the output can be verified.

 There are two types of Model based testing frameworks-

 - Offline / a priori: Generation of Test Suites before executing it.
 A test suite is nothing but a collection of test cases.

 - Online / on-the-fly: Generation of Test Suites during test execution